rbowsley/lamplighthelp/source/20-2-7_Creating_a_group_bands_rule.markdown

 - Click on the first cell of the table to give the band a name.
 - Click on the second cell ('{{Group}} to check membership of') and select the {{group}} you wish to use from the drop- down list.
 - In the rate cell, enter a number or a percentage.
-   - Numbers are interpreted as amounts of money
+   - Numbers are interpreted as amounts of money.
    - Percentages are of any amount calculated by a previous rule.
 So to charge unwaged attendees a flat £10, regardless of any previous rules, you would enter 10 in the rate box.
 To charge 20% of the full rate (calculated by previous rules), you would enter 20% in the rate box.
    - If you use percentages, this should not be the first rule in a policy.
 This is because it will have no previous amount to calculate from, so all charges will come out as 0 (as any % of 0 is 0).